 Since verion 3.4.0 of Porteus Kiosk it is possible to swap the browser between Mozilla Firefox and Google Chrome.
 In order to exchange the browser you need to add/edit following parameter to your config:

 Note: Google Chrome does not support functions which are marked as *Firefox only* in the wizard.
-Please run the wizard to find out which functions (kiosk parameters) are not compatible with Chrome browser.
+Please run the wizard to find out which functions (kiosk parameters) are not compatible with the Chrome browser.

 If you are having problems with nested configurations then please use separate configs for each kiosk which needs to be configured with different parameters.